mattbanks/WordPress-Starter-Theme/README.md

 ## Summary

 WordPress Starter Theme for use as a starting template for building custom themes.
-Uses SCSSS, HTML5 Boilerplate with Modernizr and Normalize.css.
+Uses SCSS, HTML5 Boilerplate with Modernizr and Normalize.css.
 Tested with WordPress 3.3.

 ## Usage